Employee Documentation - Who What When How?

 Data stored in computers must have sufficient firewall protection to ensure the information is not accessed by the wrong people.

 Assigning ownership for maintaining employee files and ensuring that records are kept is essential for any filing/documentation system.
 Generally, someone in HR, like the Human Resources Assistant, is tasked with maintaining all employee records.
 It is useful to have this person remind leaders and collect documentation when key events occur, like corrective action or discharge.

 Define a file management system, processes for all key employment functions (new hire, benefit enrollment, termination, appraisals, leave requests, etc.) and forms to be used for tracking and recording important data.

 Useful forms may include: Job Application, New Hire Benefit Enrollment, Pay Change, Leave Request, Reason for Discharge, Termination, Exit Interview, and more.

 Once you create a form to gather the information, define a set procedure that describes when the form will be used.
 Assign responsibility to key individuals in management, human resources, and payroll who have the specific task of certain functions and filing documents.
 A good procedure describes the function objective, responsibilities of all parties involved, steps taken, documents used, and the entire process flow from creation, through implementation, and to the filing of the document.

 - Train everyone who has responsibility for any of the key HR functions that require documentation.

-- Train supervisors to setup an electronic file for each of their employees where they record daily information, performance tracking, verbal discussions, and
+- Train supervisors to set up an electronic file for each of their employees where they record daily information, performance tracking, verbal discussions, and

 - Reinforce when necessary to ensure everyone uses the defined forms and follows the set procedures.

 Employers must keep good employee records and documentation.
-Keeping the documentation process systematic and as simple ensures success.
+Keeping the documentation process systematic and simple ensures success.